sangeethapendala/snake-game/README.md

 # snake-game
-This is a implementation of the Snake game using HTML,CSS and JavaScript.the game is controlled using arrow keys on the keyboard.
+This is an implementation of the Snake game using HTML,CSS and JavaScript.the game is controlled using arrow keys on the keyboard.